-Under West Virginia law, any required reporter of suspected abuse who knowingly fails to report shall be guilty of a misdemeanor.
-Penalties include up to 30 days in jail and/or a \$1,000 fine [WV Code 49-6A-8].
+Under West Virginia law, any mandated reporter of suspected abuse or neglect who knowingly fails to report shall be guilty of a misdemeanor.
+Penalties include up to 30 days in jail and/or a \$1,000.00 fine [WV Code 49-6A-8].